oddlama/fora-docs/features.md

 Don't like colors?
 Fora respects the `NO_COLOR` environment variable.

+### ...behaves more like a dumb API.

+Smart tools are always great, but sometimes dumb tools are better.
+A tool with a lot of hidden internal state can create surprising situations and make it hard to reason about what is actually going on.

+I wanted to encourage writing clean, simple and self-contained deploy scripts, which meant removing all internal state beyond what is absolutely necessary.
+After inventory loading, Fora behaves like a regular python libary with some public global variables to access the loaded information.
+No caching, and no gathering of facts that could change later.

+### ...focuses on being a remote scripting API and not an entire language and environment.

+Keeping the tool lightweight increases maintainability for everyone involved.
+Fewer things can change or break, and fewer things need to be kept updated.

+If you for example need to store a secret, you can already choose from a lot of good python libraries.
+There's no need for Fora to implement any of this.

 ### ...generally reduces boilerplate where possible.

 When I just want to write a deploy for my dotfiles, a single (and short) `deploy.py` script should be all that is needed,